Chanda Sahib: Nawab of the Carnatic

-The Second Carnatic War (1749-1754)
+The Second Carnatic War (1749–1754)

 After the death of the Nizam of Hyderabad, a civil war for succession broke out in south between Nasir Jung and Muzaffar Jung.
 Also, Chanda Sahib began to conspire against the Nawab Anwaruddin Muhammed Khan in Carnatic.
 This led to the Second Carnatic War.

 Defeat at Arcot

 In 1751, there was an ongoing scuffle between Mohamed Ali Khan Walajan, (who was the son of the previous Nawab of Arcot, Anwaruddin Muhammed Khan and hence the rightful claimant) and Chanda Sahib.
-Dupleix sided with Chanda sahib and Muzaffar Jung to bring them into power in their respective states.
-But soon the English intervened.
-To offset the French influence, they began supporting Nasir Jung and Muhammed Ali Khan Wallajah.
-Chanda Sahib initially succeeded and became the Nawab, forcing Muhammed Ali Khan Wallajah to escape to the rock-fort in Tiruchirapalli.
+Dupleix sided with Chanda Sahib and Muzaffar Jung to bring them into power in their respective states.
+But soon the British intervened.
+To offset the French influence, they began to support Nasir Jung and Muhammad Ali Khan Wallajah.
+Chanda Sahib initially succeeded and became the Nawab, forcing Wallajah to escape to the rock-fort in Tiruchirapalli.

 Defeat at Trichinopoly

 Chanda Sahib followed and with the help of the French, led the siege of Tiruchirappalli (1751–1752).
-Muhammed Ali Khan Wallajah and the English force supporting him were in a grim position.
-A small English force of 300 soldiers made a diversionary attack on Arcot to draw away Chanda Sahib's army from Trichy.
+Wallajah and the British force supporting him were in a grim position.
+A small British force of 300 soldiers made a diversionary attack on Arcot to draw Chanda Sahib's army away from Trichy.
 Chanda Sahib dispatched a 10,000 strong force under his son Raza Sahib to retake Arcot.
-Raza Sahib was aided by the Nellore Army and Muhammed Yusuf Khan as a Subedar may have been in this force.
-There he was defeated by English forces, that mostly enlisted Indians.
+Raza Sahib was aided by the Nellore Army and Muhammed Yusuf Khan may have been in this force as a Subedar.
+There he was defeated by a British force, of mostly enlisted Indians.

 Death

-At Arcot, and later at Kaveripakkam (Tirukattupalli/koviladi), Chanda Sahib's son was defeated and later killed by the British.
+At Arcot and then Kaveripakkam (Tirukattupalli/koviladi), Chanda Sahib's son was defeated.
+Later he was killed by the British.

-Following this Chanda Sahib escaped to what was probably his hometown at Tanjore, only to be captured by the "Maratha army of Tanjore".
-He was beheaded by the Maratha Tanjore Raja named Pratap Singh of Thanjavur.
+After this Chanda Sahib escaped to what was probably his hometown at Tanjore, only to be captured by the Maratha army of Tanjore.
+He was beheaded by the Maratha Tanjore Raja, Pratap Singh of Thanjavur.

-The English quickly installed Muhammed Ali as the Nawab of Arcot in 1754 and most of Chanda Sahib's native forces defected to the English.
+The British quickly installed Wallajah as the Nawab of Arcot in 1754, and most of Chanda Sahib's native forces defected to the British.